Frequently Asked Questions

 Please reference these installation instructions for installing Focal Engine

-The latest version of Focal Engine, v1.0.6, is compatible with Minecraft 1.14.4, 1.16.5, 1.17.1, and 1.19.2.
+As of the latest version of Focal Engine, v1.0.9, it is compatible with Minecraft 1.14.4, 1.16.5, 1.17.1,1.19.2, 1.20.1. and 1.20.4.
 More versions are planned for future releases.

 A 401 error usually means you have input the incorrect password, username, or email address.